khurshhh1999/Score-Sense/README.md

-# Score Sense Project Installation Guide
+# Score Sense Project Installation Guide for CSYE 6200

 Thank you for choosing Score Sense!
 Follow the steps below to get started with the installation process.